Shop & Office Hours

 Northern Lakes Canoe Base

-Located 20 miles north of Ely, MN, just a short paddle from the Boundary Waters Canoe Area Wilderness, this wilderness tripping camp offers completely outfitted canoe trips.
+Located 20 miles east of Ely, MN, just a short paddle from the Boundary Waters Canoe Area Wilderness, this wilderness tripping camp offers completely outfitted canoe trips.
 Girls ages 12-18 -- and adults -- come on 3, 5, 7, and 10 day canoe trips.
 Participants come from Minnesota, Wisconsin, and throughout the United States.
 Guides are certified in Lifeguarding and Wilderness First Aid.

 Each summer we host a Girl Scouts of the USA destination from the Canoe Base called North Country Rock-N-Wilderness.
 You can find information on North Country Rock-N-Wilderness here.